lolergb/owlbear-notion-embed/README.md

-# 📚 DM panel for Owlbear Rodeo
+# 📚 GM vault for Owlbear Rodeo

 This is an [Owlbear Rodeo](https://www.owlbear.rodeo/) extension that allows you to embed Notion pages and external content directly in Owlbear Rodeo.
 It lets you share character sheets, additional documentation, and more with players, providing quick access to vital information and resources for everyone involved.